Skip to content

 TMJ Treatment

-TMJ is often more than just a jaw issue — it can indicate underlying mental and physical conditions left unmanaged.
-Regenerative medicine takes a holistic approach by treating the root causes of the condition.
-It aims to support the body’s ability to repair and regenerate damaged tissues, addressing root causes rather than just managing symptoms.
+TMJ is often more than just a jaw issue, it can indicate underlying mental and physical conditions left unmanaged.
+Regenerative medicine aims to support tissue repair and symptom management.

 TMJ can develop from a combination of risk factors, including (Singh, 2024):